godfroidt/PopClipExtensions/README.md

 The regexp implementing this is quite lax.
 Let me know if you need/want stricter validation (but then it will have to be scripted) or if you find a valid number I do not support.
 As it is, it works for me.

+### Colis Privé
+Track your parcels deliveries when sent through [Colis Privé](https://www.colisprive.fr/).

+No specification found but the tracking number looks to be a sequence of 17 digits.

 ## Development

 In case you want to build the extensions yourself, simply clone and run `./build.sh`.
 This will create a `build` directory and a `.popclipextz` file for each extension.